pacha/vem-tabline/README.md

     instead of `showtabline` since the plugin will override the value of the option to fix this behavior.

-`g:vem_tabline_location_symbol`: string (default: @)

-    Symbol to use to separate a buffer name from the directory name (eg.
-    `buffername@directory`).
-Only shown in buffers with identical names.

-`g:vem_tabline_left_arrow`: string (default: < in terminal, ◀ in gui)

-    Symbol to use when there are more buffers to the left of the tabline than the ones that fit in it.

-`g:vem_tabline_right_arrow`: string (default: > in terminal, ▶ in gui)

-    Symbol to use when there are more buffers to the right of the tabline than the ones that fit in it.
+`g:vem_tabline_multiwindow_mode`: boolean (default: 1)

+    When this mode is active, for layouts of multiple windows in the tabpage, only the buffers that are displayed in those windows are listed in the tabline.
+That only applies to multi-window layouts, if there is only one window in the tabpage, all buffers are listed.

+    If this mode is set to 0, all buffers are listed in the tabline regardless of the window layout.

+There are other minor configuration options available in the Vim [help file](/doc/tabline.txt) provided with the plugin.

-If you don't have set it yet, probably you may want to specify:
+Note: If you don't have set it yet, probably you may want to specify:
 ```
 set hidden
 ```